Alpha-NML Universal Predictors: Introduction

 It is well known \cite{shtarkov1} that the predictor that minimizes the worst-case regret is the Normalized Maximum Likelihood (NML) estimator, whenever it exists.
 Its formula is

-Even if it has a nice closed-form expression, in general the NML has several disadvantages, including the fact that it may not exist since the integral in the denominator in \eqref{NML} may not converge, the fact that the denominator involves exponentially many terms, and the necessity of computing the maximization over the parameter space at the numerator.
-These limitations led researchers to look for some good alternative to the NML predictor.
+Even if it has a nice closed-form expression, in general the NML has several disadvantages, including the fact that it may not exist since the integral in the denominator in \eqref{NML} may not converge, and the necessity of computing a maximization over the parameter space $\Theta$.

+These limitations led researchers to look for good alternatives to the NML predictor.
 For the class of discrete memoryless sources over a finite alphabet $\mathcal{X}=\{1,2,\dots,m\}$, such an alternative is the Krichevsky-Trofimov estimator \cite{krichevsky1}, which assigns as a probability for the next symbol $k\in\{1,2,\dots,m\}$ a value proportional to

 where $n_k$ is the number of $k$'s in the past sequence $x^{n-1}$.